Two Phillies staffers test positive, series with Jays PPD | Sports-Games

 The Phillies canceled all workouts at Citizens Bank Park earlier Thursday after two staff members -- one from the coaching staff and one from the home clubhouse staff -- tested positive for COVID-19.
 Workouts are off until further notice, the team said.
 The Phillies and Jays were initially scheduled to start play Friday, but that had already been pushed to Saturday.
 Now the schedule is unclear.

-Montoyo said his team plans to remain in Washington -- where they concluded a series with the Nationals on Wednesday -- and hopes to work out at the Nationals' stadium while awaiting further instruction from MLB.
+Montoyo said his team plans to remain in Washington -- where they were concluding a series with the Nationals Thursday night -- and hopes to work out at the Nationals' stadium while awaiting further instruction from MLB.
 "Our plan right now is to stay put and let MLB work through whatever they're working through," he said.

 Meanwhile, multiple outlets reported that another Marlins player has tested positive, bringing the Marlins' total over the past week to 17 players and two coaches.
 Affected players who have been identified include starting pitchers Jose Urena and Sandy Alcantara, first baseman Garrett Cooper, catcher Jorge Alfaro and outfielder Harold Ramirez.